 Frederick D. Provenza

-Jensen, Tiffanny L., "Livestock Foraging Behavior In Response To Sequence and Interactions Among Alkaloids, Tannins, and Saponins" (2012).
-All Graduate Theses and Dissertations.
-Paper 1217.
+Jensen, Tiffanny L., "Livestock Foraging Behavior in Response to Sequence and Interactions Among Alkaloids, Tannins, and Saponins" (2012).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+1217.